solidusio/solidus/guides/taxation/overview-of-taxation.md

 - Orders may include products with different tax categories or rates.
 - Shipments may require special calculations if you are shipping to or from locations where there are specific taxation rules for shipments.
-- Taxes may be included in a product's price or not in included in a product's price depending on a country's taxation rules.
+- Taxes may or may not be included in a product's price price depending on a country's taxation rules.

 <!-- TODO:
   - Add links to the locations guide and specifically the [zones](#) article.
   - Add links to the adjustments guide.
 -->

-Solidus uses the `Spree::TaxCategory` and `Spree::TaxRate` models to represent taxes for each line item in an order.
-See the sections below for more information about how these models work.
+Solidus uses the `Spree::TaxCategory` and `Spree::TaxRate` models to specify the rules for how tax adjustments are calculated.
+Tax adjustments are created for each line item in an order.

 See the [Order taxation](#order-taxation) section for an overview of the order taxation process.